Nishkalkashyap/Quark-docs/guide/getting-started.md

   3. Notice the console message printed in the devtools output channel.
 This shows that our code ran properly.

 #### The entire process could be summarized in the following video.
-We create a new project, build the project, and run the project, __all within 15 seconds!!__
+We create a new project, build the project, and run the project. __All of which can be done within 15 seconds!!__

 <video muted autoplay loop style="max-width:100%; height:auto" name="media" poster="~@buildAssets/getting-started/project-start-demo.jpg" crossOrigin="anonymous">
   <source src="~@buildAssets/getting-started/project-start-demo.mp4" type="video/mp4">